 f.
-If adjustment is required, the Low Fire Start adjustment screw (POT 1) is located on the multi-functional PC board as shown in the drawing below.
+If adjustment is required, the Low Fire Start adjustment screw (POT 1) is located on the multi-functional PC board.
 Only minor adjustments are normally required to obtain the proper setting.
-To increase the Low Fire Start voltage, turn POT1 clockwise.
-To decrease the Low Fire Start voltage, turn POT1 counter clockwise.
+To increase the Low Fire Start voltage, turn POT1 counter clockwise.
+To decrease the Low Fire Start voltage, turn POT1 clockwise.